Powerlearnproject/se-day1-assignment-ginc-0/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+Unit testing checks individual components of software to ensure they work correctly.
+Integration testing verifies that different components work together properly.
+System testing examines the entire application to confirm it meets all requirements.
+Acceptance testing is the final phase, where end users validate that the software meets their needs and is ready for deployment.
+Each type of testing plays a vital role in ensuring software quality and reliability.

 #Part 2: Introduction to AI and Prompt Engineering